pbek/nextcloud-nextpod/README.md

 [Nextcloud App Store](https://apps.nextcloud.com/apps/nextpod)

 Initially implemented by [thrillfall](https://github.com/thrillfall) as [GPodderSync](https://github.com/thrillfall/nextcloud-gpodder),
-then forked on [NextPod](https://github.com/pbek/nextcloud-nextpod) to add a web interface, which would be out of scope for a sync server.
+then forked as [NextPod](https://github.com/pbek/nextcloud-nextpod) to add a user interface and more podcast client functionality, which would be out of scope for a sync server.

 This Nextcloud app that replicates basic gpodder.net api to sync podcast consumer apps (podcatchers) like AntennaPod.